Founded in 1949

 To Welcome, to Introduce and to Help

 One of the club’s most important functions has always been to welcome American newcomers to Bern and introduce them to life in Switzerland.

-In addition, the club has long put a high priority on raising money for charity.
-During a polio epidemic in the early 1950’s, AWC funds were used to buy two iron lungs for the Tiefenau hospital, and in the 1960’s, CHF 33’000 was collected to help with the building of the Rossfeld Home for physically handicapped children.
-More recently, the AWC has sent a number of Swiss children with cancer to a Paul Newman associated summer camp in the States, as well as sponsoring the Villa Maria women’s safehouse in Bern.
+In addition, the club has placed a high priority on funding charities.
+During a polio epidemic in the early 1950’s, AWC funds were used to buy two iron lungs for the Tiefenau hospital.
+In the 1960’s, the club collected CHF 33’000 to help build the Rossfeld Home for physically handicapped children.
+More recently, the AWC sent a number of Swiss children with cancer to a Paul Newman associated summer camp in the States as well as sponsoring the Villa Maria women’s safehouse in Bern.